inianantony/jmeter/README.md

 Add a CSV selector extractor post processor under the login POST request and give the name as `BOOK_URL` , CSS selector expression as `div[class*="single-product"] div a` and attribute as `href`.
 0 to pick a random elem,ent and 9999 for default value.
 Now the `${BOOK_URL}` can be used instead of hardcoded URL.

+## Stress test using Ultimate Thread Group

+Add `Ultimate Thread Group` and add a new row and set Start Thread COunt to 100 and Initial Delay to 0 and StartupTime to 30 and Hold for 10 seconds and shutdown in 1 second.
+The variables can be adjusted to make more realistic stress test.
+The other configurations, samplers and listeners can be copied from the previous `RecordingTestPlan.jmx` and this test script is saved as `StressTestThread.jmx`.